martinvalentine/socket-local-video-conferencing/README.md

 ## Technologies Used

 - **Python socket library**: For UDP and TCP socket programming.
-- **Flask**: For HTTP endpoints to manage client registration, listing, and call control.
+- **FastAPI**: For HTTP endpoints to manage client registration, listing, and call control.
 - **OpenCV**: For video capture and display.
-- **Pickle & Struct**: For serializing and deserializing video frames.
+- **base64**: For serializing and deserializing video frames.

 ---